linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### Multiple Screen Settings

-Expand your desktop by multiple screens!
+Expand your desktop by multiple screens.
 Use VGA/HDMI/EDP cable to connect your computer to other display devices such as monitor, projector and so on.
 When the computer is connected to another display device, **Multiple Displays** will appear.

 ![0|display](fig/p_displayMulti.png)